Wetland Ecology and Management WATS 4310 / 6310

 Dr. Frank Howe

-Todd Sherman and Nate Norman are wetland scientists in the Logan Utah area with professional experience in wetland delineation, permitting, mitigation, and restoration.
-They will teach the Wetland Delineation and Section 404 Permitting Field Practicum on May 9 and 10.
+Nate Norman is a wetland scientists in the Logan Utah area with professional experience in wetland delineation, permitting, mitigation, and restoration. he will teach the Wetland Delineation and Section 404 Permitting Field Practicum on May 12 and 13.